White House shifts shutdown strategy, tries to bypass Pelosi

 Some 800,000 federal workers missed paychecks Friday, deepening anxieties about mortgage payments and unpaid bills, and about half of them were off the job, cutting off some services.
 Travelers at the Atlanta airport, the nation’s busiest, dealt with waits of more than an hour Monday as no-shows by security screeners soared.

-Trump spent the weekend in the White House reaching out to aides and lawmakers and tweeting aggressively about Democratic foes as he tried to make the case that the wall was needed on both security and humanitarian grounds.
-He stressed that argument repeatedly during a speech at a farming convention in New Orleans on Monday, insisting there was “no substitute” for a wall or a barrier along the southern border.
+Trump spent the weekend in the White House tweeting aggressively about Democratic foes as he tried to make the case that the wall was needed on both security and humanitarian grounds.
+He stressed that argument repeatedly during Monday’s speech at a farming convention in New Orleans, insisting there was “no substitute” for a wall or a barrier along the southern border.

 Trump has continued to insist he has the power to sign an emergency declaration to deal with what he says is a crisis of drug smuggling and trafficking of women and children at the border.
 But he now appears to be in no rush to make such a declaration.